+Disciplinary committee.

+Disciplinary proceedings.

 Cancellation and suspension of registration.

-Disciplinary proceedings.
+Appeals to the High Court.

 Council of the society.

 19. Constitution of the council.

 Term of office.

 Functions of the council.

 Meetings of the council.

 Officers of the council.

 Financial provisions.

 Investment of funds.

 Borrowing powers.

 Audit.

 Drugs generally.

 Duty to supply drugs.

 Medical aid by pharmacists.

 Schedules

 First Schedule Meetings of the society.

 Second Schedule Professional misconduct.

 CHAPTER 280

 THE PHARMACY AND DRUGS ACT.

-Commencement: 15 June, 1971.

 An Act to amend and to consolidate the law relating to the control of the profession of pharmacy and trade in and use of drugs and poisons, and other purposes connected therewith.

 PART I-THE PHARMACY BOARD.

 1. Establishment of a pharmacy board.

-(1) There shall be a pharmacy board consisting of-

-the chief pharmacist;

-the chief medical officer, who shall be the chairperson;

-an advocate of at least five years' standing being a public officer appointed by the Minister;

-two medical practitioners appointed by the Minister;

-a veterinary surgeon appointed by the Minister; and

-four pharmacists appointed by the Minister.
+(1) There shall be a pharmacy board consisting of- the chief medical officer, who shall be the chairperson; the chief pharmacist; an advocate of at least five years' standing being a public officer appointed by the Minister; two medical practitioners appointed by the Minister; a veterinary surgeon appointed by the Minister; and four pharmacists appointed by the Minister.